 Available for pre-order.
-Shipping in November.
+Due to ship in late December/January.

 A significantly expanded and revised 2nd edition of biographical information about pioneering African-American labour organiser Ben Fletcher, by Peter Cole.